The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 The “Missing Heritability” Hoax

-For about a decade, “missing heritability” was the favorite cudgel of people who really didn’t want genes to matter very much for complex human traits like IQ and educational attainment.
+For over a decade, “missing heritability” was the favorite cudgel of people who really didn’t want genes to matter very much for complex human traits like IQ and educational attainment.

 GWAS/PGS were never a serious ceiling on “how genetic” anything is.